eboreum/collections/script/README.source.md

 The reason is that methods such as `current`, `find`, `first`, etc. cannot have nullable return types when handling intersections.

+# Why is immutability necessary?

+Simply put: You unintentionally risk changing mutable ("non-immutable") objects when they are being passed around the code base.
+You and your team may know not to change a mutable object in code bases you control, but third-party libraries (e.g. via Composer) certainly will not respect your rules.
+Eventually, someone in your team **_will_** forget about your "do-not-change" rule and introduce an ugly bug, which often times is hard to track down.

+## Real-world example of a mutable object incident

+Imagine you have a database ORM (Doctrine, Eloquent, etc.).
+If you use `DateTime` instead of `DateTimeImmutable`, passing that instance of `DateTime` around may change it.
+Consider this: The instance of `DateTime` was used to set an end date from which point a user can no longer log in to your application.
+The same instance of `DateTime` was used across 100 users (e.g. for optimization reasons).
+Now your code, because of the change on the `DateTime` instance, inadvertently blocked 100 users from using your application.
+Such a type of bug is **_very_** hard to find the root cause for.

 # Tests

 ## Test/development requirements